CMF's History

 Through the Years

-As we continue to look back at more than 250 years since the first Mission was founded in Alta California, the California Mission Foundation celebrates its own 23-year history anniversary and its work preserving, restoring and conserving the California Missions, Presidios and related historic sites.
-Since its founding in 1998, the California Mission Foundation has completed hundreds of projects at more than 25 Missions, Presidios, and Asistencias.
-CMF works closely with the dedicated on site staff at our Missions, Presidios and Asistencias, and is thankful for the generosity of partner foundations and individuals, Working to best meet the needs of these historic sites, the Foundation has supported a variety of programs addressing the Mission buildings, their art and artifact collections, and the various necessary upgrades to keep these sites in operation for years to come.
+As we continue to look back at more than 250 years since the first Mission was founded in Alta California, the California Mission Foundation celebrates its own history and its work preserving, restoring and conserving the California Missions, Presidios and related historic sites.
+Since its founding in 1998, the California Mission Foundation has completed hundreds of projects at Missions, Presidios, Adobes and Asistencias.
+CMF works closely with the dedicated on-site staff at our Missions and historic related locations throughout the state.
+We are thankful for the generosity of partner foundations and individuals, as we work to best meet the needs of these historic sites.
+The Foundation has supported a variety of programs addressing the Mission buildings, their art and artifact collections, and the various necessary upgrades to keep these sites in operation for years to come.
 CMF also boasts a robust education program for 4th graders, and is equally dedicated to scholarship and research.

 San Gabriel Fire